 Following the FDA, the MHRA also made certain steps necessary to accelerate all regulatory procedures and ensure the uninterrupted availability of critical supply medical devices on the market.
 The legal nature of these measures is the same as for ones announced earlier in the US: they came into effect immediately and should be in force for a limited period of time.
 These measures are aimed to create additional flexibility that is especially important under the exceptional circumstances existing nowadays.

 The scope of flexibilities announced by the MHRA covers the most important spheres.
 In the sphere of clinical trials, the novelties include the following ones:

-- Medical device manufacturers and researchers focused on seeking the treatment for the novel coronavirus could benefit from the expedited scientific advice and accelerated review of the applications for clinical trials.
+- Medical device manufacturers and researchers focused on seeking the treatment for the novel coronavirus could benefit from expedited scientific advice and accelerated review of the applications for clinical trials.

 - The updated Good Clinical Practice (GCP) guidance implements several important amendments.